 As a true Custom Home Builder, Jensen Quality Homes is familiar with all types of home construction.
 ICF, or Insulated Concrete Forms is an energy efficient form of concrete home construction.
-The home pictured to the left is one we did recently and whether you want brick, stone or any other traditional look, ICF is a good structural foundation.
+The home pictured to the right is one we did recently and whether you want brick, stone or any other traditional look, ICF is a good structural foundation.

-Insulating Concrete Forms (ICFs) give you all the benefits that have made concrete the material of choice for home building worldwide: Solid, lasting construction that resists the ravages of fire, wind, and Father Time.
+Insulated Concrete Forms (ICFs) give you all the benefits that have made concrete the material of choice for home building worldwide: Solid, lasting construction that resists the ravages of fire, wind, and Father Time.
 But ICFs do plain concrete one better - or rather, two better - by giving you two built-in layers of foam insulation.

 This gives an ICF home some sizable advantages over an ordinary stick-built home.
 Greater energy efficiency.
 More peace & quiet.
 More sheer day-to-day living comfort.
 All wrapped up in a solid, high-quality building package that gives an ICF home an utterly remarkable feel that really has to be experienced to be believed.
 As soon as you step inside, you can tell that an ICF home is not an ordinary house.
 It's not just beautiful, comfortable and quiet.
 You can feel that it's solid, built to last.